Blogpost idea. Where to find them?

 What are the 3 less-known things about [The Topic]?

 Maybe you’ve heard everyone talking about [The Topic] in a similar fashion.
 Or there are a lot of resources on the Internet about a certain aspect of [The Topic].
-But, do you think there are other sides/aspects of [The Topic] people rarely talk/discuss about?
+But, do you think there are other sides/aspects of [The Topic] people rarely talk/discuss?
 What are they?

 BLOGPOST IDEA #11.

-What do you find most fun, interesting, exciting, or enjoyable about [The Topic]?
+What do you find the most fun, interesting, exciting, or enjoyable about [The Topic]?

 BLOGPOST IDEA #12.

-List down some of your favourite moments related to [The Topic].
+List down some of your favorite moments related to [The Topic].